Mrs. Virginia Law Shell - 1990 A Award Recipient

 Returning to Asbury later, she soon understood God’s plan for a team ministry to the Belgian Congo with her college sweetheart.
 There, in the heart of Africa, in a place called Wembo Nyama, this young missionary family began what was to be a lifelong ministry.

-Mrs.Virginia Law Shell has given effective leadership in calling the United Methodist Church to return to its true heritage.
+Mrs.Virginia Law Shell has given effective leadership by calling the United Methodist Church to return to its true heritage.
 The New York Times observed in 1988, that the “Good News” movement was responsible for the church’s conservative shift.
 We are told Mrs. Shell played a key role in shaping this successful evangelical strategy.

 In this centennial year, the Alumni Board of Directors chose to recognize this alumna, an associate member of the class of 1945, for her faithful and effective leadership in the church.